McPollux2/lc-mirage/README.md

 # Mirage

 Mirage is a mod that gives masked enemies the ability to mimic a player's voice (fully synced to all players).
-This mod is required by the host and on all clients.
-Clients that do not have the mod will run into desynchronization issues.
+**This mod is required by the host and on all clients.** Clients that do not have the mod will run into desynchronization issues.

-**Note: Only push-to-talk is supported.
-Using voice activity will result in no voice playback.**

 ## Features